Skip to Content Skip to Navigation

 Once schools have collected ‘opt in’ consent from select year levels, they run 30-minute supervised check-in sessions during school hours.
 Students typically require 10-15 minutes to complete their check-in, with additional time allocated for preparation and pack-up.
 During a check-in session, students use a computer, laptop or tablet to respond to age-appropriate multiple-choice questions about their mental health and wellbeing.

-No. Participation is not mandatory.
-Before conducting a check-in, schools must first obtain ‘opt-in’ consent for each participant.
-Even with obtained consent, students have the right to skip questions they do not want to answer or stop participating at any time.
-Choosing not to participate is an acceptable decision and will not be met with any pressure, criticism or penalties.
+No. Students don’t have to participate.
+Before conducting a check-in, schools must first collect consent for each student.
+Even with consent, students have the right to skip questions they do not want to answer or stop at any time.
+Choosing not to participate is an acceptable decision and should not be met with any pressure, criticism or penalties.

 The consent process (including collecting, tracking, and storing consent) is the responsibility of each school.
 It is to be managed in line with the school’s usual processes, systems, and privacy regulations (separate from the My Mind Check portal).
 My Mind Check provides consent templates to support schools with this process.